 In this instance of a pre-drywall inspection, the home inspector noted cardboard was being used as a fire barrier.
 This is most certainly not allowed.
 The orange foam is the actual fire barrier, but since the gap was too large, they filled it with cardboard.
 You could imagine the catastrophic events that could occur if this house were to catch on fire without the proper fire barrier installed.

-Reason 4 – Peace of Mind and You Have Nothing to Lose
+Reason 4 – Peace of Mind

 Ultimately, a new construction inspection will cost a few hundred dollars.
 But that money is well spent knowing the inspector WILL find issues, alongside, peace of mind that you did your due diligence as a new home owner!